shankaikai/uniswap-v3-eth-usdc-fee-tracker/README.md

 ## Project structure

+The `root` contains the code for the Express.js backend.
+The `prisma` folder contains the schema for [Prisma](https://www.prisma.io/) ORM.

 The `client` folder contains the code for the React + Vite frontend.
-The template was generated using `npx create-vite@latest`
+The template was generated using `npx create-vite@latest` and the UI was build using [shadcn/ui](https://ui.shadcn.com/) with Tailwind.css.

 ## References